msotoodeh/asymmetric-passwords/README.md

   |                    |                                  |
 ```

-A reference C++ implementation of this project is provided here which uses ED25519 and PBKDF2-HMAC-SHA512 for KDF.
-The ECC library is a clone of https://github.com/msotoodeh/curve25519.
+C++ and Javascript implementations of this project are provided here which uses ED25519 and PBKDF2-HMAC-SHA512 for KDF.
+The C++ ECC library is a clone of https://github.com/msotoodeh/curve25519 and Javascript implementation is based on https://github.com/dchest/tweetnacl-js library.